Katzenbach v. McClung

 Katzenbach v.
-McClung, 379 U.S. 294 (1964), was a landmark decision of the US Supreme Court which unanimously held that Congress acted within its power under the Commerce Clause of the United States Constitution in forbidding racial discrimination in restaurants as this was a burden to interstate commerce.
+McClung, 379 U.S. 294 (1964), was a landmark decision of the U.S. Supreme Court which unanimously held that Congress acted within its power under the Commerce Clause of the United States Constitution in forbidding racial discrimination in restaurants as this was a burden to interstate commerce.

 Background

 Ollie McClung's restaurant, Ollie's Barbecue, was a family-owned restaurant that operated in Birmingham, Alabama, and seated 220 customers.
 It was located on a state highway and was 11 blocks from an interstate highway.
 In a typical year, approximately half of the food it purchased from a local supplier originated out-of-state.
 It catered to local families and white-collar workers and provided take-out service to African American customers.